legluondunet/MyLittleLutrisScripts/The Longest Journey/README.md

 Big thanks to people who gave their time to permit us playing this game in the best conditions.

 Technical notes:
-- Multilanguage: you will be able to select others languages for menus and subtitles during install between french, spanish or italian.
-Credits: Danixu86 (sp), LiefLayer (it), Legluondunet (fr).
+- Multilanguage: you will be able to select others languages for menus and subtitles during install between spanish, italian, french and german.
+Credits: Danixu86 (sp), LiefLayer (it), Legluondunet (fr and ge).
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/